Dazzle Runtime Architecture¶

 - OpenAPI documentation

-Frontend Architecture (DNR-UI)¶
+Frontend Architecture (dazzle/ui)¶

 Design Decision: Server-Rendered HTMX¶